-(A) The public children services agency (PCSA) responsible for the Title IV-E adoption assistance (AA) agreement shall provide the adoptive parent(s) with the JFS 01451B "Title IV-E Adoption Assistance Continuing Eligibility Determination" (rev. 4/2010) annually or whenever there is a significant change in the family situation.
+(A) The public children services agency (PCSA) responsible for the Title IV-E adoption assistance (AA) agreement shall provide the adoptive parent(s) with the JFS 01451B "Title IV-E Adoption Assistance annual assurance of legal responsibility, school attendance and eligibility for continued Medicaid coverage " (rev. 1/2014) annually or whenever there is a significant change in the family situation.

 (B) For a child who has attained the minimum age for compulsory school attendance the PCSA shall assure that the child's AA case record contains documentation of one of the following:

-(1) A child is enrolled, or in the process of enrolling in an institution providing elementary or secondary education.
+(1) A child is enrolled full-time, or in the process of enrolling in an institution providing elementary or secondary education.

 (4) A child is incapable of attending school on a full-time basis due to the medical condition of the child, and the incapability is supported by regularly updated information in the AA case record of the child.

-(C) The adoptive parent(s) shall notify the PCSA within five working days of the date of a change if:
+(D) The adoptive parent(s) shall notify the PCSA within fifteen calendar days of the date of a change if:

-(2) The child has married, enlisted in the military service, or established his or her own residence.
+(2) The child has married or enlisted in the military service.

 (3) The child's primary health care insurance coverage changes from medicaid to private health care insurance.
 The adoptive parent(s) shall complete a JFS 06612 "Health Insurance Information Sheet" (rev. 5/2001) as a result of this change.